Venkatadri Express (film): Plot

 Brahmaji's marriage is scheduled at Tirupati and the whole family boards Venkatadri Express at Kacheguda.
 Sundeep's mother forgot the mangala sutra at the house and Sundeep goes away to bring it back.
 To his convenience, Sundeep has the berth reservation in S4 coach while others have in S3.
 Meanwhile, a miser techie Prarthana reaches Kacheguda to board the same train.
 Sundeep commandeers the auto and drives to his home, with Prarthana in passenger's seat despite her disapproval.
 He breaks the house's lock with a stone as he has no keys to open it making an impression to Prarthana that he is a thief.
 He takes the mangala sutra and goes back to Kacheguda.
-Prarthana catches yet another auto and reaches to the station.
+Prarthana catches yet another auto and reaches the station.
 A passenger, Dasthagiri, asks Sundeep to take care of his bag till he gets into the train after buying a water bottle.
 They both save each other's phone numbers so that Sundeep can give a missed call to Dasthagiri if the train starts leaving the station.

 Meanwhile, a quarrel breaks out on the platform.
 Sundeep, in order to avoid committing the 100th mistake, keeps quiet.
 The train reaches Tirupati by next day morning around 9:30 am.
 Anand and Brahmaji notice and ask about the blood stains on Sundeep's shirt.
 Sundeep narrates the story which happened during the past 12 hours.
 Sundeep tries to stop the quarrel on the platform.
 Prarthana interferes thinking he is about to steal from them.
 To their misfortune, the train leaves.
 With the help of goods transporter, Audi, Sundeep leaves to Shadnagar to catch the train.
 On the way Audi insults policemen in a bar, and loses his vehicle key.
 He steals an unknown car, not realising that it is the policemen's car, and drives towards Shadnagar with Sundeep.
 Dasthagiri informs Sundeep that the train has left Shadnagar and is heading towards Jadcherla.
 Sundeep and Audi drive away to Kurnool in order to catch the train.
 Drunken Audi gets into the train making Sundeep miss it again.
 In the process Sundeep gets hurt and faints away.

 Upon gaining consciousness, Sundeep is shocked to see that he is being taken to Shadnagar police station by those policemen.
 He escapes and boards a bus to travel to Dhone, yet another stop of Venkatadri Express.
 To his shock Prarthana is his co-passenger.
 Both quarrel and hence are forcibly dropped out of the bus.
 They board a car whose tyre gets punctured on the way.
 In the pretence of getting it repaired, Sundeep leaves but reaches Dhone railway station.
 He boards Venkatadri Express travelling from Tirupati towards Kacheguda which is on a different platform than the one he needs to board.
 Dasthagiri refuses to help him board the train as Sundeep forgot his bag.
 Meanwhile, Prarthana reaches the station with the bag only to stop Sundeep from boarding the train.
 Sundeep in agony slaps Prarthana and yells at her.